bkpgh/outgrab/README.rst

    match energy
    dumpline

-which finds the first line containing the word "energy" and prints/copies/sends it to another output file.
+which find the first line in an input file that contains the word "energy" and prints/copies/sends it to an output file.

 If these commands are placed in a file energy.grab, you want to run this program on a file simulation.output, and produce a file called